+44 (0)20 7822 1200

 "She dealt beautifully with a tricky case."Chambers UK 2018

 "Reputed for her ability to address allegations of exaggeration."Chambers UK 2018

 Helen specialises in clinical negligence, personal injury and travel law.
-Described in Chambers and Partners as “firm but pragmatic, and very good at what she does”, “very experienced, trustworthy and approachable” and “thorough and competent with a good eye for detail”, she has a reputation for sound judgement, together with a calm, assured manner.
+She is described in Legal 500 as having “excellent knowledge of clinical negligence law” and in Chambers and Partners as “firm but pragmatic, and very good at what she does”, “very experienced, trustworthy and approachable” and “thorough and competent with a good eye for detail”.
+Helen has a reputation for sound judgement, together with a calm, assured manner.